XingxiangLi/Feature-Screening-with-CRU/README.md

   - Package "class" (version 7.3-20) is needed to construct Table 7; it is used to implement KNN classifier.

-  - Package "writexl" (version 1.4.2) is needed to export Tables 2-7 to Excel ".xlsx" format.
+  - Package "writexl" (version 1.4.2) is needed to export Tables 2-7 in ".xlsx" format.

 To run the code, the user will need to have the above packages installed.
 One may use the command install.packages(c("here", "mnormt", "class", "writexl")) to install these packages before running the code;